 There are a few business types that run into high volume account issues such as:

 Businesses working in these spaces either process hundreds of small transactions every day or large lump-sum transactions each month.
 And since most businesses nowadays process their payments through a virtual payment terminal or payment gateway, credit card processing capability is imperative.

 Merchant Account for High Volume

-With a high risk merchant account, your high volume business will be equipped with more flexibility and less possibilities for risk.
+With a high risk merchant account, your high volume business will be equipped with more flexibility and fewer possibilities for risk.
 You will also receive more protective security measures.
 Implementing a verification process will be step one with a high risk payment gateway.
 This way you and the bank can be sure that every transaction is a certifiable one.
-With this extra step in place not only does it stave of fraud, it also helps to prevent chargebacks.
+With this extra step in place not only does it stave of fraud, but it also helps to prevent chargebacks.

 Keep in mind that not all high risk merchant accounts can support high volume accounts.
 Many payment processors have industry types that they are especially good at.
-In some cases the merchant account provider is in the high risk space but cannot take high volume businesses.
+In some cases, the merchant account provider is in the high risk space but cannot take high volume businesses.
 The reason for this is because of their banking relationships.

 Just because a payment processor is high risk does not mean that they have a banking partnership with all types of high risk business types.
 Some processors are good at getting the adult industry processing, but cannot take credit repair businesses.
 Because of this, it is important to pair up with a processor and bank that can handle high volume.

 The first step to securing an account is to find a payment gateway provider that can support you.
 Be candid with your payment processor and tell them your expectations for processing.
 Then be sure to ask questions that help you get to know and trust them.
 Once they have your trust, prepare to fill out their application.